MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 M7
 ```

 Enables the GPIO output associated with unpressurized coolant, set by the operator during the configuration wizard.
-If air blast (`M7.1`) is not already enabled, then this will be enabled prior to activating the coolant output.
+If air blast (`M7.1`) is not already enabled, then this will be enabled before activating the coolant output.

 ### `M8` - ENABLE FLOOD